 Implant Insert Locking The insert implant may now be inserted and locked into place by ensuring first the pocket is free of debris.
 Visual inspection of the posterior locking area of the tibia baseplate should be completed to ensure the insert implant will not be prevented from fully engaging in the locking area.
-The insert implant should then be placed into position by engaging the posterior locking tab with the receiving area in the baseplate, and positioning the mesial wall of the insert implant in contact with and parallel to the mesial wall of the tibia baseplate (Figure 61).
+The insert implant should then be placed into position by engaging the posterior locking tab with the receiving area in the baseplate, and positioning the medial wall of the insert implant in contact with and parallel to the medial wall of the tibia baseplate (Figure 64).
 Care should be taken to ensure soft tissue is sufficiently clear of the area beneath the insert implant as this has shown to be a common failure mechanism preventing adequate locking of the insert implant into the baseplate implant.
 The insert implant locking tool should then be used to secure the insert implant into the baseplate implant.
 This tool has been designed to prevent disturbing the baseplate cement mantle during implantation by allowing the user to apply a downward counterforce on the handle.
-Proper operation involves engaging the hook of the tool into the receiving slot of the baseplate implant (Figure 62a and 62b).
+Proper operation involves engaging the hook of the tool into the receiving slot of the baseplate implant (Figure 65).
+Tip: The insert implant locking tool is often placed at approximately 45° angle to best engage the insert trial into the baseplate